ldv1/spectral_estimation/README.md

 </table>

 ## Future work
-* It is assumed that the signals is composed of only a few number of frequencies.
+* It is assumed that the signal is composed of only a few number of frequencies.
 The model has no built-in device to induce sparsity.
 We will set a spike and slab prior on the state.
 This is a natural way to express a prior belief that most frequencies are exactly zero.